-After a newborn baby, most moms often face breastfeeding problems.
+After a newborn baby, most moms often face common breastfeeding problems.
 Breastfeeding is natural but it is not always as easy as many mothers believe.
 Along your nursing journey, you may have to face several common breastfeeding problems from sore nipples to leaking nipples.
 It is always important for you to seek advice from the experts who know the breasts and babies best.

 Take a look at some of the common breastfeeding problems: